HTML Gallery¶

 If JPEG file format is selected for target resizing images, all Exif information will be preserved from the original JPEG files.

-The Thumbnails section allows to set the Format, Quality and Size for the thumbnails in the gallery.
+The Thumbnail Properties section allows you to set the Format, Quality and Size for the thumbnails in the gallery.

-A progress dialog giving a feedback indicate to user.
-Press Cancel button during this stage if you want abort the process.
+A progress dialog is displayed to provide feedback to the user.
+Press the Cancel button if you want to abort the process during this stage.

 Finally, the HTML gallery generated is displayed in a browser.